 What is an audience analytics solution in the context of DOOH?

 In the context of DOOH, an audience analytics solution provides data on the people who come into contact with the screens within your network.
 The type of data that such a solution might gather includes demographic data such as age and gender, people count, impression and viewer count, attention time, and even sentiment data.

 When audience analytics technology is integrated with a CMS, it provides powerful opportunities for both network providers and advertisers to deliver highly relevant and tailored messages, which increases audience engagement and enhances the overall effectiveness of the digital signage network.

-Furthermore, if you, as a network provider, are charging for advertising space based on the number of impressions, then it’s essential to know exactly how many impressions your screens are getting, and that you can prove to advertisers that your impression counts are accurate.
-And if you know that the profiles of the people viewing your screens closely align with the demographic profiles of your advertisers’ target audience, then you may be able to charge more per impression.
+Furthermore, if you, as a media owner, are charging for advertising space based on the number of impressions, it’s essential to know exactly how many impressions your screens are getting, and that this data is accurate.
+In addition, if you know that the demographic profiles of your viewers resemble the target profiles of your advertisers, you can charge a higher price per impression.

 What are the options?
 Wi-Fi vs Bluetooth vs Face Analysis

 When it comes to choosing a DOOH audience analytics solution, you have various options.
 These options differ in terms of accuracy and ease of implementation, and there is no single best option.
 You need to consider your own set of circumstances and requirements, and then decide what will work best for you.
 In some cases, you may even want to use a combination of solutions.

 Here are some of your main options: